Sidoine/Ovale/README.md

 Features
 ========

-- Default scripts for every class and talent specialization (except healers).
+- Default scripts for every DPS class and talent specialization.
 - Tracks DoTs, buffs, debuffs, cooldowns, combo points, runes, mana, everything that a player would need to choose what to do.
 - Adapts to your talent points and glyphs.
 - Change quickly the configuration at any time with configurable checkboxes and drop-down lists that can be shown/hidden by clicking on the icons, e.g. switching between single and multi target damage, setting the curse or the judgment to cast.